-This Wednesday, Google has made a great achievement in technology and published a scientific paper in the journal Nature alongside it, talking about achieving an idea ‘Quantum Supremacy’.
-The paper detailed how its quantum computer with a Google-designed quantum processor called Sycamore, outpaced even the most powerful supercomputer to date in a task completing it in 3 minutes instead of what would have taken 10,000 years otherwise.
+This Wednesday, Google made a remarkable achievement in technology and published a scientific paper in the journal Nature alongside it, talking about achieving an idea Quantum Supremacy.
+The paper detailed how a quantum computer with a Google-designed quantum processor called Sycamore performed.
+Even the most powerful supercomputer to date can’t compete with it, it did a task in 3 minutes instead of what would have taken 10,000 years otherwise.

-What will quantum computers be used for?
+What will quantum computers do?

 Google has a lot of practical uses in mind: